 Bosses are essentially raised stud features used to engage fasteners or support features of other parts passing through them.
 Most bosses are relatively easy to mould; the challenge comes when they are placed on angled surfaces or are quite tall and thin.
 An angled boss is neither parallel to the mould open/close direction nor the parting line, which forms an undercut that is resolved with a pickout.
 If you have bosses that are tall and thin with a very high aspect ratio, Protolabs may use a steel core pin to ensure the pin doesn’t break during the moulding process.

 Protolabs has grown in capabilities over the years.
 Upload a model that you think may not be mouldable, and let us surprise you.
 Our automated quoting system will provide manufacturability analysis and our staff of applications engineers are available at +44 (0) 1952 683047 to discuss complex features, or any other design questions you might have.
 To help you further visualise and design these features, we created the Torus.
 It’s a physical design aid that illustrates some of the complex features that your part may require.
-Get a free Torus.
+If you would like a demonstration of the features on the Torus design aid then please contact customer services +44 (0) 1952 683047 to arrange a visit with an account manager.